DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP.md

     - When you connect a phone/laptop to WiFi, do you ask your network admin which IP ADDRESS, SUBNET MASK, DEFAULT GATEWAY, etc the device should use?
 - Typically used for CLIENT devices (workstations, phones, etc)
 - DEVICES (such as ROUTERS, SERVERS, etc) are usually MANUALLY configured
-- In small networks (such as Home NETWORKS), the ROUTER typically acts as the DHCP SERVER for HOSTS in the LAN
+- In small networks (such as Home networks), the ROUTER typically acts as the DHCP SERVER for HOSTS in the LAN
-- In large networks, the dhcp server is usually a Windows/Linux server
+- In large networks, the DHCP server is usually a Windows/Linux server

 ---